yieldprotocol/docs-v2/faq.md

 ### Do we earn interest on the deposited collateral?

-Yield does pay interest on deposited collateral.
+Yield does not currently pay interest on deposited collateral.

 ### What is a Vault?